mesoscope/cellpack-analysis/cellpack_analysis/workflows/README.md

 ## Output

 Results are saved to the `results/` directory in the project root, organized by analysis type and structure name.
 Figures are saved in SVG format by default.

-## Logging

-The script uses Python's logging module.
-Set up logging configuration as needed in your environment.